 “Genius is the ability to renew one’s emotions in daily experience.”
 (Paul Cézanne)

-Stuck in a rut?
+Are you stuck in a rut?
 Need time to reflect on transitions?
-Long for an extended artist date?
-Join Ellie Harold for this unique art-making retreat for women in San Miguel de Allende.
-Re-establish flow in your life through painting, movement and soulful discussion, plus a wealth of cultural, visual and culinary delights.
+Long for an extended art-play date?
+Join Ellie Harold for a unique art-making retreat for women in colonial San Miguel de Allende.
+Re-establish flow in your life through painting, movement, soulful discussion, and a wealth of cultural, visual and culinary delights.

 Art practice will encourage intuitive use of color and expressive mark-making with emphasis on process.
 Materials provided or you can bring your own.